dth88/kmd-sync-bot/README.md

 cat logs/supervisord.log
 ```

-If even supervisord didn't start correctly then.... try to start over with supervisord launch cmd.
+If even supervisord didn't start correctly then.... try to start over with supervisord launch cmd, but I would recommend a fresh start if it is easily accessible.
 ```sh
 supervisord -c /root/kmd-sync-bot/supervisord.conf
 ```